CITY OF OVERLAND PARK - POSITION DESCRIPTION

 DUTIES AND RESPONSIBILITIES:

-3. Enforces and reviews policies, programs and procedures for EMS Operations.
+Enforces and reviews policies, programs, and procedures for EMS Operations.

-4. Monitors inventory, ordering, and delivery of EMS equipment, supplies, distribution, and storage for the individual unit assigned.
+Monitors inventory, ordering, and delivery of EMS equipment, supplies, distribution, and storage for assigned stations.

-6. May assume the role of “Medical” on Fire and/or EMS incidents functioning within the Incident Management System.
+May assume the role of Medical on Fire and/or EMS incidents functioning within the Incident Management System.

-8. Attends and participates in required on-duty continuing education for Paramedics.
-Prepares, participates and may present training and educational programs for the department, ancillary agencies, or the public as an EMS Facilitator.
-May periodically train other responding departments as a part of the Partnership education process.
-Works with Training Division in the implementation of ALS/BLS level EMS training for shift level delivery.
+Attends and participates in required on-duty continuing education for Paramedics.
+Prepares, participates, and may present training and educational programs for the department, ancillary agencies, or the public as an EMS Facilitator.
+Works with the Training Division to implement ALS/BLS level EMS training for shift level delivery and conducts the credentialing process for all field-qualified personnel as required by the Medical Director.

-11. The employee must work the days and hours necessary to perform all assigned responsibilities and tasks.
-Must be available (especially during regular business hours or shifts) to communicate with subordinates, supervisors, customers, vendors and any other persons or organization with whom interaction is required to accomplish work and employer goals.
+The employee must work the days and hours necessary to perform all assigned responsibilities and tasks.
+Must be available to communicate with subordinates, supervisors, customers, vendors, and any other persons or organization with whom interaction is required to accomplish work and employer goals.

 GENERAL QUALIFICATIONS